 Despite myths of "happily-ever-after" or "love conquers all," problems in the marital relationship may surface within a short time after the wedding.
 The success or failure of a marriage relationship can hinge on how well the couple deals with issues such as financial assets, communication, conflict, parenting, in-laws, leisure time, sexuality, family of origin, spirituality, expectations, and chores.

 Most couples don't talk about these issues before they get married, and are surprised one or two years down the road when conflict seems more prevalent than romance.
 The question to ask yourself is: are you ready for marriage?

-While a family law attorney can help you create a premarital agreement to avoid conflict about financial issues, it is helpful for couples to ask themselves many other questions.
-Take some time to review this lengthy list with your future spouse.
+The first question to ask yourself to determine if you're ready for marriage is: why do I want to get married?
+While it may seem silly, thinking about and answering this question will make it less likely that you'll have unrealistic expectations and be disappointed in the future.
+While a family law attorney can help you create a premarital agreement to avoid conflict about financial issues, it's helpful for couples to ask themselves many other questions.
+Take some time to review this list with your future spouse.
 You may be surprised how open communication about these subjects will improve your relationship.

 Get Professional Help with Your Legal Questions About Marriage

-Pursuing this type of discussion will often reveal mismatched expectations, and can help you resolve areas of discrepancy before they become divisive.
+Pursuing this type of discussion will not only help you figure out if you're ready for marriage, but also often reveal mismatched expectations and help you resolve areas of discrepancy before they become divisive.
 If you encounter issues that require assistance from an attorney, such as financial issues, property titles, adoption or child support questions, be sure to consult with a family law attorney who's familiar with the relevant laws in your state.